Romeo and Juliet

 The Merchant of Venice

 One of Shakespeare's most controversial plays due to its anti-Semetic elements, "The Merchant of Venice" was set in 1930s fascist Italy in order to fully explore its themes.
 Shylock the moneylender finds herself at odds with fascist party member Antonio, who borrows money from Shylock to help his bankrupt friend Bassanio woo the wealthy and brilliant heiress Portia.
-Directed by Laura Coulter.
+Directed by Laura Heider.

 Bards of Birmingham’s rendering of William Shakespeare’s Julius Caesar was an experience in immersion theatre in which audience members became part of the prison population in the penitentiary in which the play was set.
 In this modern American setting, Caesar served as the public defense attorney to the women of Rome Penitentiary, where Caius Cassius was the warden.
 Marcus Brutus and Marc Antony were both inmates, serving life sentences along with much of the rest of the cast.
-Directed by Laura Coulter.
+Directed by Laura Heider.

 Orpheus Goes to Hadestown

 An original play penned by Executive Director Laura Coulter, Orpheus Goes to Hadestown re-tells the Greek myth of Orpheus and Eurydice in Depression-Era America.
 Hades, lord of the Criminal Underworld, tempts the starving Eurydice into striking a terrible bargain.
 Desperate, Orpheus must risk everything to try to save her.
-Directed by Laura Coulter, choreographed by Alessia Lovreglio.
+Directed by Laura Heider, choreographed by Alessia Lovreglio.

 Taming of the Shrew